NREL/hybrid-rl-mpc4clr/README.md

 # Installation

 - Hybrid-RL-MPC4CLR is a Python package and therefore requires a Python installation.
-We recommend using Anaconda with the latest Python (https://www.anaconda.com/distribution/).

 - Hybrid-RL-MPC4CLR requires a number of Python packages to be installed in your machine.
-We recommend first to set up an Anaconda environment to install all these packages in one place for this purpose, run the following command from your terminal (or the Anaconda prompt for Windows users):
+We recommend first to set up an Anaconda environment, with a Python installation, to install all these packages in one place for this purpose.
+Run the following command from your terminal (or the Anaconda prompt for Windows users):

     ```
     conda create -n rl-mpc-env python=3.8